 According to these experts, some of the best practices of affiliate marketing that marketers should adopt include:

 - Building quality links that actually add value

 - Using targeted advertising to ensure that the right audience receives information about the product/service you’re promoting

-Now, it is time to check out some of the most important affiliate marketing mistakes that these affiliate marketing influencers want newbies to avoid in 2020, include:
+Now, it is time to check out some of the most important affiliate marketing mistakes that these affiliate marketing influencers want newbies to avoid, include:

 - Not adapting to the changes like catering to google voice searches

 - Publishing low-quality content that does not add value to the audience